Snowflake

 GRANT ROLE OPALSERVICE TO USER OPALADMIN;

-In Opal, head to the "Catalog" page, click the "+App" button on the top right, and select the Snowflake tile.
+In Opal, go to the Inventory, select the +App button on the top right, then select the Snowflake tile.
 Fill in the details of your Snowflake configuration.
-You will need the following information:
+You need the following information:

 • Organization